 Learning Matters: Developing Resilience in ourselves and our students

-Innovators are creative and adaptable.
+Innovators are creative and adaptable and appreciate the need to assess, review and develop their ideas.
 They enjoy the freedom to imagine what is possible.

 Students can: Embrace the chances to be creative.
 Use plans and drafts to explore new ways of approaching learning tasks.